 We noticed that there were many opportunities just outside park entrances to grab a shower.
 Since this is an extensive section of the Appalachian Trail, many places cater to providing amenities like this to both hikers and campers.
 There are no water hookups at individual campsites.
 You’ll usually find the running water available next to the bathrooms.

 Will I Find Electric Hookups for my RV?

 Campgrounds in the Great Smoky Mountain National Park do not have Electric Hookups.
-The only exception is a very limited number of sites with 5 amp outlets for medical needs in Cades Cove, Smokemont and Elkmont Campgrounds.
+An exception is a limited number of sites with 5 amp outlets for medical needs in Cades Cove, Smokemont and Elkmont Campgrounds.
+The updated Look Rock Campground has 10 electric hook up sites.
 Campgrounds that allow RVs, allow generator usage between 8am and 8pm.

-Can I Have a Camp Fires and Where Can I get Fire Wood?
+Can I Have Camp Fires and Where Can I get Fire Wood?

 Are Dogs Allowed in Campgrounds in Smoky Mountain National Park?

 It’s pleasant to find that leashed dogs and confined pets are allowed in the campgrounds.
 However, dogs are not permitted on the hiking trails within the park boundaries.

 Also, keep in mind that bears and dogs don’t mix well.
 Since there is a large population of bears in Great Smoky Mountain National Park, keep your treasured puppy safe by being aware of your surroundings.

 Will We Encounter Bears? and What about Food Storage?